thesadru/disnake/docs/api.rst

 .. function:: on_reaction_remove(reaction, user)

     Called when a message has a reaction removed from it.
-Similar to on_message_edit, if the message is not found in the internal message cache, then this event will not be called.
+Similar to on_message_edit, if the message is not fond in the internal message cache, then this event will not be called.

     .. note::